yeonlife/ECG_RL_MITBIH/README.md

 - 'mithib.zip': MIT-BIH dataset

 1. Upload the 'ECG_RL.ipynb' notebook to Google Colab.
-2. Upload and unzip the 'mithib.zip data file in Colab.
+2. Upload and unzip the 'mithib.zip' data file in Colab.
 Make sure to modify the data file path in the notebook accordingly.

 ```\python
 ! unzip /content/drive/MyDrive/RL_project/mitbih.zip